Neural-Systems-at-UIO/nutil/docs/QuantifierOutput.rst

 * Links to Meshview are available `here. <https://meshview-for-brain-atlases.readthedocs.io/en/latest/Installation.html#links>`_

 .. warning::
-   Currently the coordinates generated with Nutil are based on the linear transformation only and do not take into account the nonlinear transformation.
+   The coordinates generated with Nutil version 0.8 reflect both the linear and nonlinear transformation applied with QuickNII and VisuAlign.
+Nutil version 0.4 - 0.7 are based on the linear transformation only and do not take into account the nonlinear transformation.

 **NUT file**
 --------------